 In case you haven’t opened your eyes lately, you may be surprised to find that there has been a recent workplace revolution going on.
 Between changing lifestyles and the immense technology innovation, the age of the online worker is upon us.
 More and more companies are choosing to hire online workers and freelancers to take over projects that were once dedicated to in-house, full-time workers.
 If you haven’t opened your eyes to this transition, it is definitely the time.
 Between the costs of hiring full time people and the growing reluctance of top talent to work in a 9-5 setting, it will soon become the norm to outsource work to virtual workers.

 More and more businesses are choosing to hire online workers.
 Even large businesses are beginning to get their feet wet in the online worker age.
 Small businesses in particular are mostly manned exclusively with online workers from all over the globe.
-It is the age of the online worker – an age where it is common to work from your home, set your own hours and make the living you desire.
+It is the age of the online worker – an age where it is common to work from your home, work the hours you want and make the living you desire.

 History of the Online Worker

 Freelancing has been around in some form since the 1800’s at least.
 At that time up until about 25 years ago, of course the term mostly applied to writers and artists.
 When the internet started to develop, workers from all different industries began to turn to online work.
 In the beginning, online workers were really only a reality in big cities where reliable internet connections could be found.
 But today with internet accessible to nearly everyone, the landscape has changed.
 Almost anyone can conceivably find work online if they want to.

 The online worker of today’s world has an arsenal of technology at their fingertips.
 Between video conferencing capabilities, cloud based file storage and smart phones, it is possible to work from anywhere in the world … without ever stepping into a physical office.
 As technology continues to improve, this trend will do nothing but continue.

 And it isn’t just technology pushing this trend.
 There are benefits to both the online worker and the hiring company.